Mach5 Quickstart Guide

 Getting Started

 This is a quick start document for Mach5.
-It lets a user create a store, store route, warehouse, add index and sample data, run sample queries and searches
+This document outlines the process to initialize Mach5 Search, including the creation of stores, store routes, and warehouses.
+It also details how to add an index and sample data, run sample queries and searches from Mach5.

 Prerequisites